 I use this tripod-head combination more than any of my others because of the type of photography I do most.
 It is not the ultimate in steadiness, like a pan and tilt head with tightening knobs.

 When used with one of my cable releases, I've never had any blurry photo issues with my joystick head.
+I believe the 3021 legs are no longer available but the Manfrotto 055XPROB Pro tripod legs have high customer feedback in the camera tripod reviews on Amazon.

 Take just a few minutes to reflect on the size of your camera and the type of photography you do before plunging into all of the camera tripod reviews.